nikhil-sharma710/hw-repo/homework04/README.md

-## Homework 04: Once Upon a Time in Containers
+## Homework 04: Packaging Code into a Container using Docker

 The objective of this project is to package the contents of a repository into a container using Docker commands.
 Five scripts are found within: